thebestpatrick/nda-extractor/README.md

 Run it with ./binary2csv.py (path to input file) (path to output file)

 Planned functions:
-  * Header metadata extraction
+  * Header metadata extraction.
+Partly done, no time zone info or mass info.
+Time zone does not appear to be in there anywhere though.
-  * Data column finalizing (use for the last 5 bytes?)
+  * Data column finalizing.
+Finished, needs verification on the 'step_name'
   * Variable outputs (database, json, etc.)
   * Graphing and analysis (using numpy)